xorbitsai/inference/README.md

 - [chatglm-cpp-python](https://github.com/li-plus/chatglm.cpp#getting-started) is required to run `chatglm` and `chatglm2`.

 #### Installation with PyTorch
-Serving models with PyTorch, you need to install some extra dependencies as following:
+To serve PyTorch models, you need to install the following extra dependencies:
 ```bash
 $ pip install "xinference[pytorch]"
 ```

 #### Installation with all dependencies
-If you want to serve all supported models, install all dependencies:
+If you want to serve all the supported models, install all the dependencies:
 ```bash
 $ pip install "xinference[all]"
 ```